Policies & Procedures

 - Clothing which covers all undergarments at all times – sitting as well as standing (a belt or tucked-in undershirt may be necessary to achieve this requirement)

-- Hair color and style which is modest and not disruptive for the classroom; hair should not obstruct the vision of the student or eye contact with the teacher
+- Hair should not be disruptive for the classroom; hair should not obstruct the vision of classmates, the student or eye contact with the teacher

-- Shoes, crocks or sandals with back strap (K-5th only; for safety reasons)
+- Shoes, crocks or sandals with back strap (K-4th only; for safety reasons)